Employment in the logistics industry

 The National Bank of Belgium (Nationale Bank van België NBB): Working Paper 125 – Economic importance of Belgian transport logistics

-Institute of National Accounts (Instituut voor de Nationale Rekeningen INR): Regional accounts
+Institute of National Accounts (Instituut voor the Nationale Rekeningen INR): Regional accounts